SiriDB/siridb-http/README.md

 In most examples below we use JSON but this format is fully compatible with MsgPack and QPack so it should be easy to translate.
 CSV on the other hand is different and unless explained, each request and response can be transfomed to a key,value per line.
-See the following example:
+See the example below:
 ```json
 {
     "username": "my_username",